LanceGin/ws/README.md

 # ws
-A weather forecast tool running in the shell.
-(Only be valid for China now)

-# ws

 >    'ws' means 'weather shell', it helps you to get the live weather or weather forecast of a place in a terminal.
 The weather datas based on GAODE weather forecast api.